fiware-docker/docker-container-service/docs/adminguide/admin-guide.md

 <li> The engine daemon will be running as a service on each node
 Configure the engine to listen on the port that was specified when you created the Docker Nodes security group above.
-You should also allow it to listen on a linux file socket to simplify debug.
+You should also allow it to listen on a Linux file socket to simplify debug.

      Update <b>/etc/default/docker</b> with
      <p>